Azure/enterprise-azure-policy-as-code/README.md

 ### Deployment Scripts

-Three deployment scripts plan a deployment, deploy Policy resources, and Role Assignments respectively as shown in the following diagram.
+**Three deployment scripts plan a deployment, deploy Policy resources, and Role Assignments** respectively as shown in the following diagram.
 The solution consumes definition files (JSON and/or CSV files).
 The planning script (`Build-DeploymentPlan`) creates plan files (`policy-plan.json` and `roles-plan.json`) to be consumed by the two deployment steps (`Deploy-PolicyPlan` and `Deploy-RolesPlan`).
 The scripts require `Reader`, `Contributor` and `User Access Administrator` privileges respectively as indicated in blue text in the diagram.
 The diagram also shows the usual approval gates after each step/script for prod deployments.

 ![image.png](Docs/Images/epac-deployment-scripts.png)

 ### CI/CD Tool Compatibility

 Since EPAC is based on PowerShell scripts, any CI/CD tool with the ability to execute scripts can be used.
-The starter kits currently include pipeline definitions for Azure DevOps.
+The starter kits currently include pipeline definitions for Azure DevOps and Github Actions.
 Additional starter kits are being implemented and will be added in future releases.

 ### Multi-Tenant Support